Forecast Aggregation via Peer Prediction: Introduction

 \section{Introduction}

-Crowd forecasts have proved their informativeness in many real-world applications, ranging from predicting business events~\cite{lang2016crowdsourcing}, forecasting geopolitical events~\cite{friedman2018value}, to recently shown results in forecasting science reproducibility~\cite{camerer2018evaluating,dreber2015using}.
-The birth of several major online crowdsourcing platforms\footnote{For example, \emph{Amazon Mechanical Turks} (\url{www.mturk.com}), \emph{PredictIt} (\url{www.predictit.org}) and \emph{GJOpen} (\url{www.gjopen.com})} has also made it relatively easy to harness this power.
-A companion question to soliciting crowd forecasts is how to aggregate them effectively to make more accurate forecasts, \emph{before} the ground-truth outcomes become available.
-This has remained a challenging task in the literature.

-The common approaches to aggregate forecasts are simple mean, median, and majority voting.
-Recently introduced cognitive models further boost the performance by extremizing predictions (e.g., logit model~\cite{satopaa2014combining}).
-These have been the state-of-the-art methods for many single-question applications.
-Inference methods are also built to perform aggregations~\cite{liu2012variational,oravecz2014bayesian,oravecz2015hierarchical} across multiple questions.
-They mostly focus on aggregating \emph{categorical labels} (e.g. binary predictions $\{0, 1\}$ as opposed to \emph{probabilistic predictions} $\in [0,1]$) and have assumed that the labels follow a certain generative model.
+Forecasting is one of the main areas where collective intelligence is frequently garnered.
+In crowd forecasting, a pool of human participants are invited to make forecasts on a set of prediction questions of interest and the solicited forecasts are then aggregated to obtain final predictions.
+Crowd forecasting has been widely applied in solving challenging forecasting tasks such as forecasting geopolitical events~\cite{atanasov2016distilling}, predicting the replicability of social science studies~\cite{liu2020replication}, diagnosing skin lesions~\cite{prelec2017solution} and labeling training sets for machine classifiers~\cite{liu2012variational}.

+Aiming to more effectively leverage collective intelligence in forecasting, we focus on improving multi-task forecast aggregation in this paper.
+We consider a minimal-information setting where each participant offers a single prediction to each forecasting question of a subset of total forecasting questions, and no other information such as participants’ historical performance is available.
+By exploring only hidden information in participants' predictions over multiple questions, we develop a family of aggregation methods that robustly improves the accuracy of the final predictions across a variety of datasets.

+The minimal-information setting requires the least effort to collect information and put almost no constraints on crowdsourcing workflow.
+Our methods can be used during the cold-start stage of long-term forecasting ~\cite{atanasov2016distilling}, where no event has been resolved yet to evaluate participants' performance.
+They can also serve as elegant benchmarks for developing more complex aggregators when additional information is available.

-We aim for a framework for aggregating probabilistic forecasts over multiple questions that i) can easily build upon and improve over existing aggregators, ii) consistently outputs accurate aggregation across a diverse set of tasks, and iii) is intuitive and explainable.
-Our idea is as follows: though we do not know a forecaster' true performance, we can leverage peer forecasts to generate a proxy evaluation that potentially positively correlates with her true performance.
-We name such evaluations as \emph{peer assessment scores} (PAS).
-We then apply PAS into existing aggregators by weighing more on predictions from forecasters with better PAS.
+Our approach is to leverage peer forecasts to generate a proxy evaluation of each forecaster's performance that potentially positively correlates with her true performance.
+We call such proxy evaluations peer assessment scores (PAS).
+We then develop PAS-aided aggregators that build upon simple aggregators, such as mean.
+Our PAS-aided aggregators set larger weights in the simple aggregators on predictions from forecasters who obtain higher PAS.